 Frequently Asked Questions

 Here are some of the questions we get asked most frequently.
-Click on the question to reveal the answer!What is an electric bicycle and how do I operate one?» Do I need a driver’s license, insurance or a registration to operate an electric bicycle?» Does pedaling recharge the battery?» What kind of a range can I expect from my EVELO bike?» What happens if I get a flat tire?
-What about when I need new brake pads or another bicycle part?
-Can EVELO electric bicycles be serviced by any bicycle shop?» I am concerned that the electric parts of my new EVELO Electric Bicycle will attract unwanted attention.» How heavy are these bikes?
-I'm worried they'll be too heavy for me to carry upstairs to my apartment.» You offer both the 250 watt motor power package and 500 watt motor power package.
+Click on the question to reveal the answer!What is an electric bicycle and how do I operate one?» How fast can the EVELO Electric Bikes go?» Do I need a driver’s license, insurance or a registration to operate an electric bicycle?» Does pedaling recharge the battery?» What kind of a range can I expect from my EVELO bike?» Can EVELO electric bicycles be serviced by any bicycle shop?» I am concerned that the electric parts of my new EVELO Electric Bicycle will attract unwanted attention.» How heavy are these bikes?
+I'm worried they'll be too heavy for me to carry upstairs to my apartment.» You offer both the 250 watt motor power package and 500 watt motor power package for some of your models.
 Which one should I go with?» If I engage the electric-only mode using the throttle, will the pedals be spinning as well?» Are the electric components waterproof?» How large are the frames?
 Do you offer different sizes for different heights?» How durable are the bikes?» Are any tune-ups needed after the bike is put together?» Where was your patented motor designed?» Do you ship the bikes fully assembled?» How do you ship your bikes?
 How do you prevent shipping damage?» Do your batteries offer overcharge and undercharge protection?
 Is it safe to leave them on a charger overnight?» Are your bikes the right size for me?
 Where can I get more information about the bike's dimensions?»

 An electric bicycle is essentially a regular bicycle equipped with an electric motor designed to make the ride more enjoyable.
 Most can operate in three modes: